© Crown copyright 2021

 Advice for workers and employers in non-clinical settings:

 Face coverings are mandatory on public transport and in substantially enclosed public areas of transport hubs from which passenger services operate.
+This includes retail and hospitality venues within transport hubs.
 Face coverings are also mandatory in some other public places.

 A face covering is not PPE.
 It is a covering of any type which covers a person’s nose and mouth.
 Surgical masks or respirators used by healthcare and other workers as part of PPE should be reserved for people who need to wear them at work, such as health and care workers and people in industrial settings.